davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 terms of the thermal modeling, equally satisfying constraints developed from xenolith thermobarometry.
 When the effects of potential exhumation/erosion are qualitatively considered, the Monterey plate stalled slab endmember scenario corresponds less well to constraints on the upper-mantle geotherm.
-This, along with a number of crustal geologic considerations, leads us to favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.
+This, along with the poor correspondence of a stalled slab to crustal geology and geodynamic constraints, leads us to favor the Late Cretaceous mantle nappe underplating scenario, with reheating by a deep slab window in the Neogene.

 This preferred scenario for the origin of the mantle lithosphere sampled by Crystal Knob xenoliths matches a host of geologic constraints